Gunal-k/Frontend-Mentor-Challenges/README.md

 └── ...
 ```

-Each challenge has its own folder containing the HTML and CSS files required to complete the challenge.
+Each challenge has its own directory containing the necessary HTML and CSS files to complete the project.

 ## Contributing

-Contributions to this repository are welcome!
-If you have solutions to challenges that are not already included, feel free to open a pull request with your additions.
-Please ensure that your code follows best practices and adheres to the coding standards used in the repository.
+We welcome contributions to this repository!
+If you have solutions for challenges that are not yet included, please submit a pull request.
+Ensure that your code adheres to the repository’s coding standards and best practices.

-If you notice any issues or improvements that can be made to existing solutions, please open an issue or submit a pull request with your suggestions.
+If you identify issues or have suggestions for improvements, please open an issue or submit a pull request with your proposed changes.

 ## License

 This repository is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.
+For more details, see the [LICENSE](LICENSE) file.

 ---

 Happy coding!
-If you have any questions or suggestions, feel free to reach out.
+If you have any questions or need further assistance, don’t hesitate to reach out.

+---